lhalcyon/basic-adapter/README.md

                 .build();
 ```

-then  override method  `isItemChecked(T t,int position)` and set `OnItemClickListener` which is necessary
+Then  override method  `isItemChecked(T t,int position)` and set `OnItemClickListener` which is necessary

 ```java
 mRecyclerView.setAdapter(mAdapter = new CheckAdapter(params,mManList){